-There is a method to scale, from first experiments to genuine system level growth.
-First we crawl.
-Then we walk.
-Then we run.
+Remember, there is a method to scale, from first experiments to genuine system level growth.
+First we crawl; then we walk; then we run.

-But, we also can’t keep using patience as a convenient excuse to just continue with current initiatives, hoping that it’s only a matter of time before they start to work.
+But we should stop using patience as a convenient excuse to continue with current initiatives, hoping that it’s only a matter of time before they start to work.

-There is a dangerous idea that has taken root recently: because it will take a long time for the startup ecosystem to grow there is no easy way to measure in the interim how we are tracking, even though in some cases we’ve been doing these things for many years now.
+A dangerous idea has recently taken root: because it will take a long time for the startup ecosystem to grow there is no easy way to measure in the interim how we are tracking, even though in some cases we’ve been doing these things for many years now.

 I reject that.
 Sooner is over.
 It’s later already!

-Just because it’s hard doesn’t mean we shouldn’t try.
+Just because it’s hard to measure doesn’t mean we shouldn’t try.
 It’s lazy to assume that because measurement is hard and attribution is even harder that the question is impossible.
-The four questions I posed above are the exact same questions we expect startup founders to answer: Who is the target market for this product?
-What problem do those potential customers have?
-How does this product address that problem?
-How will you know?

 If there is no way to show it’s working then it’s not an experiment.
 It’s just wishful thinking.

-Plus I sometimes wonder if we are actually just too scared to look too closely at results in case it forces us to admit that we’re not really making as much difference as we hope.
 The reality is many of the initiatives we’ve tried have not worked.
 That by itself shouldn’t surprise us.
 We’re dealing in uncertainty, and that requires experimentation.
 The only way to know if something might work is to try it.
-But that approach only works if we are clear in advance about our thesis and have identifed the measures we will use to demonstrate that it’s working (or not).
+But that approach only works if we are clear in advance about our thesis and identify the measures we will use to demonstrate that it’s working (or not).

 This is really not that hard:

-There are only three ways to be wrong.
-The problem is we often seem to be reluctant to admit when things have not worked, and to stop and try something different.
+Remember, there are only three ways to be wrong.
+We have to admit when things have not worked, and to stop and try something different.

 Real failure is not learning and improving on the next iteration.
 So at the moment, we’re mostly failing.